It may not be over for the incandescent just yet.

 An incandescent light emits light by heating up the inside filament so much that it glows and therefore emits light.
 The device does this but with filaments between 20 to 150 nanometers in diameter.

-Kuo and Lin started work on this device in 2011 and believe it could be a cheap alternative to LEDs as they are made with easily accessible materials and basic fabrication techniques.
+Kuo and Lin started work on this device in 2011 and believe it could be a cheap alternative to LED light bulbs as they are made with easily accessible materials and basic fabrication techniques.

 One of the current problems with the device is efficiency despite it lasting 7,000 hours.
 When measuring the light they found that less than 1% of electricity was converted into light.
-Kuo does believe that the device will become more efficient than LEDs but is unsure as to whether it will reach the level of LEDs.
-Before the device even stands a chance to rival LEDs (if it can) more work has to be done.
+Kuo does believe that the device will become more efficient than LED light bulbs but is unsure as to whether it will reach the level of LED light bulbs.
+Before the device even stands a chance to rival LED light bulbs (if it can) more work has to be done.

 Kuo said: “Since [the device] is a brand new device, there are many unknowns.”